 This material is the most common and can be sanded to a smooth finish if needed.
 You can also stain or paint the surface to seal out moisture.
 Depending on the style, this material can be heavy or light.
 Legs and angle mechanisms add to the weight significantly.

-There are others that are made of composite and epoxy’s that may not hold up to moisture as well.
+There are others that are made of composite and epoxy that may not hold up to moisture as well.

 There are quite a few tools that can help you to work quicker and more accurately.

 I use a drawing board for all my colored pencil projects.
 A good drawing tool is kind of a given as one of the main accessories.
-So I reviewed some of the best colored pencils for finishing out your own artwork.
+So I reviewed some of the best colored pencils and best watercolor pencils for finishing out your own artwork.

 Cases and Bags